In Short (bio)

 I grew up all over the east coast (born in Chapel Hill, NC; early childhood in New Orleans then Madison, TN before moving to Youngstown, OH.)
 I’ve lived in Pennsylvania since middle school.
 I had a deep southern accent as a child that faded over time, but I’m told it still creeps in every once in a while.
 I was raised by a single mother who started medical school the day I started first grade.

-I went to college at Penn State University, earning a B.S. in geology and then attended North Carolina State University where I earned a M.S. in hydrogeology.
-I worked for six years in private consulting as a geologist and earned my professional geologist certification.
+I went to college at Penn State University, earning a B.S. in geology and then attended North Carolina State University where I got a M.S. in hydrogeology.
+I worked for six years in private consulting as a geologist and became a certified professional geologist in the state of Pennsylvania.
 Following that I got more interested in environmental conservation issues and worked for the government and non-profit organizations as an environmental scientist.
-Throughout my professional career I’ve served as a technical writer in many capacities.
-I currently design and install gardens featuring native plants to support the local ecosystem.

 I’ve journaled and read fiction all my life and dreamed of writing creatively.
 I started my first short story at the age of thirty-five after my first son was born.
 It took me two years to finish.
 I picked up my first paintbrush at forty.
 Of all the things I’ve done, after my family, I’m most proud of my creative work.